 National Youth Advocacy Service (NYAS) offers advice, advocacy and legal representation for children, young people and vulnerable adults in community care.
 Call 0808 808 1001 Monday to Friday 9am - 8pm, Saturday 10am - 4pm.
 Or email your questions to email@example.com

 The Disability Law Service provides free legal advice about community care over the telephone to people with disabilities and their carers.
-Call 020 7791 9800, Monday-Friday 10am-2pm and 3pm-5pm.
+If you have a query about community care and you are not eligible for legal aid call: 0207 791 9809, Monday-Wednesday 2pm - 5.30pm.
+Leave a message during opening hours with your details to receive a call back.

 The Royal National Institute of Blind People (RNIB) provide advice on community care issues and challenging discrimination if you are blind or partially sighted (or if you are a carer of someone with sight loss and need help to support them).
 Call 0303 123 9999.
-Lines open Monday-Friday 9am-5pm.
-Or e-mail email@example.com.
+Lines open Monday to Friday 8am - 8pm and Saturdays 9am - 1pm.
+Or e-mail firstname.lastname@example.org or say :"Alexa, call RNIB Helpline."
 Calls will be included as part of a mobile allowance or a landline call package.

 Being taken to court over debt?

-StepChange Debt Charity can give you free advice about debt problems.
+StepChange Debt Charity can give you free, confidential advice about debt problems.
 Telephone: 0800 138 1111.
-Open Monday to Friday 8am–8pm, Saturday 8am–4pm.
-Alternatively go to their website to email them or for their Live chat service.
+Open Monday to Friday 8am–8pm, Saturday 9am–2pm.
+Alternatively go to the website to access their online debt advice service, available 24/7, 365 days a year.

 If you have not found a service that can help you see our Help Directory or go back to the Going to the civil court section.